-All local water management plans from the 2018-19 cycle had been reviewed and commented on as of the end of 2020.
-The Board approved the last of these plans (City of Elko New Market) in July 2021 through a Board Action after delays and extensions for completion of that plan.
-Communities implementing the Standards through local ordinance are required to update their ordinances in response to the Standards amendment (and the Comprehensive Plan updates).
+Communities implementing the Standards through local ordinance are required to update their ordinances in response to Standards amendments (and Comprehensive Plan updates).
 These updates began in 2021 after delays due to the COVID-19 pandemic as well as the delayed issuance of the State of Minnesota Municipal Separate Storm Sewer System (MS4) General Permit.
-MS4 communities had until November 2021 (one year from issuance of the updated MS4 General Permit) to revise ordinances, and the VRWJPO set goals for working with local communities to verify ordinances in 2022.
+MS4 communities had until November 2021 (one year from issuance of the updated MS4 General Permit) to revise ordinances, and the VRWJPO worked with local communities to verify ordinances in 2022.

 The Watershed includes all or part of 20 separate jurisdictions, 19 of which have land-use planning and zoning authority.
 These local government units implement the VRWJPO Standards through local ordinance and apply their own permit programs.
-In 2022, the VRWJPO continued permitting and enforcement in Eureka Township where the township retains land use planning and zoning authority but does not implement the VRWJPO Standards.
-The VRWJPO issued two permits for land disturbance activities in Eureka Township in 2021 under the updated 2019 VRWJPO Standards, and no variances were issued.
+In 2022, the VRWJPO continued permitting and enforcement in Eureka Township where the township retains planning and zoning authority but does not implement the VRWJPO Standards.